thedumbtechguy/Fluxxan/README.md

 ```

 ###Reducers
-`Reducer`s describe the how our `State` changes in response to an `Action`.
+`Reducer`s describe how our `State` changes in response to an `Action`.
 Like ActionCreator Creators, Reducers need to be pure.
 That means, no side effects, no calling of an API etc. They should rely solely on the Action to transform the state.
 Given the same arguments, Reducers should return the same result each time.

 To register a `Reducer`, you need to call `Dispatcher.registerReducer(Reducer)` and `Dispatcher.unregisterReducer(Reducer)` if you wish to remove it.